Testing of CanSino's COVID-19 candidate vaccine begins in Russia

 With 927,745 cases, Russia has the world's fourth-highest number of infections.

-(Reporting by Polina Ivanova and Gabrielle Tetrault-Farber in Moscow and Roxanne Liu in Beijing; Editing by Christopher Cushing)
+(Reporting by Polina Ivanova and Gabrielle Tetrault-Farber in Moscow and Roxanne Liu in Beijing; Editing by Josephine Mason and Mark Potter)

 ((hongkong.newsroom@thomsonreuters.com; （8610）6627-1277; Reuters Messaging: roxanne.liu@thomsonreuters.com))